krls2020/laravel-tutorial/README.md

 Let's create our project definition in YAML.
 This approach provides clear, reproducible infrastructure configuration that can be version controlled.
 Later in this tutorial, we'll also show how to achieve the same using the GUI.

-Create a new file called `zerops-project-import.yml` with the following content:
+Create a new file in your project root called `zerops-project-import.yml` with the following content:

 ```yaml
 #yamlPreprocessor=on